Aspiregram/Incrementor-Tool/README.md

 ## ❓ About

 **Incrementor Tool** is a straightforward project that provides basic increment and decrement functionality.
 It allows users to increase or decrease a counter value with simple buttons.
-This tool was built as a way to practice front-end development, focusing on HTML for structure, CSS for styling, and JavaScript for functionality.
+This tool was built as a way to practice front-end development, focusing on HTML for structure, CSS for styling and JavaScript for functionality.

 ## ✨ Features